About Arcen (Ar-ken) Games

 Chris has had a lifelong fascination with games and game design; he made over sixty fan levels for the classic DOS game Demon Stalkers when he was eleven, and then was hooked.
-He got into creating content for AOL’s Northlands, campaigns for FRUA and Neverwinter Nights, maps for Warcraft II, Duke Nukem 3D, Quake II, and Counter-Strike, and various levels for other titles (GRAAL is one among a half dozen or so).
-He also coded a number of smaller games over the years, ranging from text adventures in QBASIC to platformers in C#, but never released any of them to the public.
+He got into creating content for AOL’s Northlands, campaigns for FRUA and Neverwinter Nights, maps for Warcraft II, Duke Nukem 3D, Quake II, and Counter-Strike, and various levels for other titles.
+He also coded a number of smaller games over the years, but never released any of them to the public.

 The concept for AI War, Arcen’s first title, came about because of Chris’s longstanding weekly co-op RTS sessions with his dad and uncle.
 Tired of the uneven AI and lackluster co-op support in most other titles in the genre, Chris decided to create a game that catered specifically to his play group’s interests.
 Other titles the company has released have usually come about from longstanding I-wish-that-existed games that Chris always wanted to play.

 His professional background is in architecting and programming high-end enterprise applications (primarily document management, ERP, project management, and financial tracking features).
-He still finds the fact that he gets to make games for a living a bit surreal, even years later.
-He currently lives in North Carolina with his wife and son.
+As of 2014 he is still involved in the coding of Arcen’s games, particularly in the engine-level areas, but the mantle of lead programmer has shifted to Keith so that Chris can focus more of his time on design.
+He lives in North Carolina with his wife and son.

 Pablo Vega – Composer & Lead Sound Designer